Soft Tissue Sarcoma - Board Review Summary

 PART V - RECENT PRACTICE-CHANGING RANDOMIZED TRIALS

-Randomized trial in stage III extremity STS with UPS/pleomorphic histologies >5 cm.
-143 randomized, 126 evaluable.
-Pre-op 50 Gy / 25 fx vs the same RT plus concurrent and adjuvant pembrolizumab.
-2y DFS 67% vs 52% (HR 0.61).
+SU2C-SARC-032 randomized patients with stage III extremity STS with UPS or pleomorphic / dedifferentiated liposarcoma >5 cm.
+Pre-op 50 Gy / 25 fx vs the same RT plus perioperative pembrolizumab.
+2y DFS 67% vs 52%.
 G3-4 toxicity 56% vs 31%.
 Major wound complications were not significantly different.

 Why this matters: this is the first positive randomized trial integrating immunotherapy into the pre-op RT paradigm for extremity pleomorphic STS.
 But the eligible subset was narrow, and toxicity was substantially higher, so this should not be generalized to all STS histologies.

-Randomized trial in primary resectable retroperitoneal STS.
-Pre-op 50.4 Gy IMRT + surgery vs surgery alone.
-No difference in abdominal recurrence-free survival overall (HR 1.01).
+STRASS randomized patients with primary resectable retroperitoneal STS to pre-op 50.4 Gy IMRT + surgery vs surgery alone.
+No difference in abdominal recurrence-free survival overall.
 Peri-operative complications were high but similar between groups.

 STRASS - Post-hoc and STREXIT Pooled Analysis